vijaysumaravi/icbhi_classification/README.md

 The training progress is monitored and logged for each epoch, tracking multiple key metrics.
 Each log entry includes the epoch number, current learning rate, training loss, validation loss, and validation error rate.
 The format follows: `Epoch: {n}, lr: {learning_rate} - train loss: {train_loss} - valid loss: {valid_loss}, valid error: {valid_error}`.
 Training logs are saved to `train_log.txt` in the experiment's results directory.
 At the end of training, the best performing model using validation error as the metric is automatically loaded and evaluated on the test set, with results appended to the log file and stored in `eval_metrics.txt`.

 Training model for 100 epochs takes around 1 hours on a single A6000GPU.
+Training Logs are stored in `log.txt` and `train_log.txt` in the experiment's results directory.

 ## Evaluation Metrics
 The evaluation of the breathing sound classification model is comprehensively documented through both quantitative metrics and visual plots.
 The `compute_eval_metrics` function calculates and records key performance metrics such as the F1-macro score, sensitivity, specificity, and an average score, along with the confusion matrix components (True Negatives, False Positives, False Negatives, and True Positives).
 These metrics are crucial for understanding the model's precision, recall, and overall discriminative power, and are saved in an `eval_metrics.txt` file within the specified output folder for easy access and analysis.

 In addition to these metrics, the training process is visually represented through loss curves, which are plotted and saved as `training_curves.png`.
 These plots display the moving averages of training and validation losses, as well as validation error over the epochs, providing a clear view of the model's learning dynamics.
 The loss curves help in diagnosing issues such as overfitting or underfitting by showing how the model's performance evolves over time.
 Together, these metrics and plots offer a comprehensive evaluation framework, ensuring that the model is both quantitatively and qualitatively assessed for its ability to classify normal and abnormal breathing sounds effectively.

-## Inference
-1. Clone this repo
-2. Install Speechbrain and matplotlib (pip install speechbrain matplotlib)
-3. cd to recipes/ICBHI/breathing_classification_2_classes/
-4. Download the dataset from https://bhichallenge.med.auth.gr/ and separate the audio and annotations into two different folders - `audio_data` and `annotation_data`.
-Rename labels file to `icbi_labels.txt` and data split file to `icbi_train_test_split.txt`.
-5. In the hparams/train_utterance.yaml and hparams/train_patients.yaml, change the `data_folder` to the path where you have stored the audio and annotation data.
-6. Run the inference script: `python train.py hparams/train_utterance.yaml` for utterance split evaluation
-7. Run the inference script: `python train.py hparams/train_patients.yaml` for patient split evaluation
-8. Results are stored in `results_patient_split/ECAPA-TDNN/42/eval_metrics.txt` and `results_utterance_split/ECAPA-TDNN/42/eval_metrics.txt`

 ## Results